nathanMcL/MacN_iT/Portfolio/readme.md

 ## MacN_it.design

-** I noticed the embedded mo4 videos are not playing on mobile... <br>
+** I noticed the embedded mp4 videos are not playing on mobile... <br>
-- try uploading to YouTube and create a embedded video that way. <br>
+- I can try and upload to YouTube and create a embedded video that way... <br>

 ### Node Java Script